Parth018/Invoice-generator-master-react/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB) ![](https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white)

 An Invoice creator project built with React.
-Add itemized items, & configure quantities, prices, tax rates,& discounts.
+Add itemized items, & configure quantities, prices, tax, & discounts.
 Download the invoice as a PDF for any of your devices.
 Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the modal & covert it from canvas to pdf.

 ### Live Demo